-Adolf Hitler eventually joins the club, of which he subsequently becomes chairman in 1921.
+Adolf Hitler eventually joins the motley crew, of which he subsequently becomes chairman in 1921.
 Through his adrenaline-filled sermons, the party gains attraction and the legend of the “Führer” is born.
 Two years later, by November 8-9, 1923 he has enlarged the party to membership numbers approaching 20.000 in Munich alone and attempts to grab power over Germany …

-[All posts are original works under copyright of John Vincent Palatine 2015 – 2019, except quotations where noted]
+[All posts are original works under copyright of John Vincent Palatine © 2015 – 2019]